mpetavy/netio/README.md

 NETIO can be starter in "client" (-c) or "server" (-s) connection role.

 * As a "server" NETIO waits for incoming connections and has in default the data role of "receiving data".
-* As a "client" NETIO just connects and has in default the data role of "sending data".
+* As a "client" NETIO connects to the server and has in default the data role of "sending data".

 The default data role can be changed with the "-ds" or "-dr" parameter.